Start your WordPress blog today with our simple, easy-to-follow guide.

 To recap, here are the steps to take:

 - Listed out all the keywords – adjectives, nouns.
 I’d like to have

-- Mind-mapped each words – combined and recombined words to come up with a suitable name.
+- Mind-mapped each word – combined and recombined words to come up with a suitable name.

 - Use domain name generator for possible combinations